fclairamb/ftpserverlib/README.md

 * [yob/graval](https://github.com/yob/graval) is 3 years old and “experimental”.
 * [goftp/server](https://github.com/goftp/server) seemed OK but I couldn't use it on both Filezilla and the MacOs ftp client.
 * [andrewarrow/paradise_ftp](https://github.com/andrewarrow/paradise_ftp) - Was the only one of the list I could test right away.
 This is the project I forked from.

-That's why I forked from this last one.